Sunday, June 8, 2025

 Damage Theory

-If there is a normal body cell altered by medicine, a virus, or even sunlight, the immune system may confuse it to be a foreign substance.
+If a normal body cell is altered by medicine, a virus or even sunlight, the immune system may confuse it as a foreign substance.
 The virus-infected cells may cause the immune system to attack that body part.
 If a tendon or a joint is constantly stressed and comes in contact with blood, an immune response may be triggered causing an autoimmune condition.

 Food Allergies

-We discussed that if peripheral tolerance fails against external antigens, we get allergies and hypersensitivity.
-If it fails against self-antigens, we get autoimmunity.
-However, new evidence suggests that there is a connection between these two.
+New evidence suggests that there is a connection between autoimmunity and hypersensitivity.
 That is, if someone develops allergies, the individual also is likely to develop autoimmune conditions.

 Leaky Gut Syndrome